elephantrobotics/MarsCat-docs-en/page/9-questions.md

 **4.The hind legs can't move**

-MarsCat’s joint have a limited angle, you shouldn’t move it hard, it may cause joint fractures.
+MarsCat's joint have a limited angle, you shouldn’t move it hard, it may cause joint fractures.

 **5.MarsCat is not stable when walking or doing some movements, and it may fall.**